xshellinc/iotit/README.md

 CUSTOM BOARDS FLASHING:
 ----------------
-In order to flash a custom board, device info should be added into mapping.json
+In order to flash a custom board, device info should be added into `~/.iotit/mapping.json`.
+This file should be created as soon as you start iotit but can also be generated witht the command `iotit --help`.

 STRUCTURE OF `mapping.json`: